PDC-support/hpc-intro-retired/_episodes/06-filesystems.md

 other::---
 ```

-To change ACLs of files and directories, the `setfacl` command can be used, which is
+To change ACLs of files and directories, the `setfacl` command can be
-more general than the `chmod` command which only changes file permissions.
+used, which is more general than the `chmod` command.

 > ## Modifying ACLs on AFS
 >